stsherman/rlcraft/README.md

 Simple Docker based server for RLCraft version 2.9.
 By using this Docker image, you are indicating your agreement to Minecraft's [EULA](https://account.mojang.com/documents/minecraft_eula).

+This repository uses [git-lfs](https://git-lfs.github.com/) to manage the RLCraft Server Pack since it is larger than the max file size allowed by git.

 ## Building
 If you have make installed, simply run `make build` to build the image locally.